Yoshitomi Shibata

 Yoshitomi Shibata (柴田 善臣, Shibata Yoshitomi) (born July 30, 1966, in Tōhoku, Aomori) is a Japanese Horse racing jockey.
-He was a three-time champion jockey of Kantō, riding 2000 victories in his career.
+He is a three-time champion jockey of Kantō, riding to 2,000 victories in his career.

 He comes from a racing family; most notably his uncle Masato Shibata, who was a prolific jockey who won over 4,000 races during his career.
 He rode his first winner in 1985, on Izumi-Sanei at Nakayama.
 He was Japanese champion apprentice in 1985.
 He won his first grade race in 1988, riding Soushin-Houju in the Nakayama Himba Stakes.